 I wanted to know more about this unusual concept, so I went in search of more information about the market’s history.
 I met Dr. Yumkhaibam Shyam Singh, Associate Professor of History at Imphal College.

 “No one knows the date of origin of this market, as no one at that time thought of keeping a record.
-As a result the history of this market is lost.
+As a result, the history of this market is lost.
 Even though the women sell so much but they don’t earn much as most of their earnings go for payment for the goods they sell, the raw materials and logistics.
-The cost of transportation is high, as a result these women hardly get good margin.”
+The cost of transportation is high, as a result, these women hardly get a good margin.”